SpagnolLuca/Database_Assignment/README.md

 tested player score with postman, it gave an ok and works on the site using the get endpoints.

-I have made a josn for for vercel.
+I have made a json for vercel.